-The physical form of the Module is depicted in Figure 1; the physical boundary of the cryptographic module is the same as the physical boundary depicted in Figure 1.
-Major components of the module are module board, micro processor, non-volatile memories and interfaces.
-The Module relies on Hitachi storage as input/output devices.
+The physical form of the Module is depicted in Figure 1.
+Red dotted line shows the cryptographic boundary.
+Major components of the Module are module board, micro processor, non-volatile memories and interfaces.
+The Module relies on HP storage as input/output devices.